bradjones1/cdn/README.txt

 ------------
 1) Apply the Drupal core patch (patches/drupal6.patch).
 Instructions can be found at http://drupal.org/patch/apply.
+   This patch effectively backports hook_file_url_alter() from Drupal 7 to Drupal 6.
+See the notes about this backport if you're interested in the details or want to use it in your own module.

 2) Place this module directory in your "modules" folder (this will usually be "sites/all/modules/").
 Don't install your module in Drupal core's "modules"